 We have therefore centralized reports on all emergency cases, within and outside Japan, within the Safety Promotion Division and ensure speedy reporting to the president by appointing the executive in charge of human resources, general affairs and legal affairs as its general manager.
 This system also enables provision of necessary support in a timely and unified manner.
-A seminar on overseas safety measures is held each year, and in FY2018, the seminar was attended by 100 persons.
+Seminars on overseas safety measures are held each year, and in FY2019, a total of 505 persons attended them.